MSFE Program Handbook

 a.
 Professional Conduct

 b.
-Academic Misconduct
+Non-Academic Misconduct

-h.
+c.
 Process and Sanctions for Violations of Conduct Standards

-VIII.
-ACADEMIC EXCEPTION PETITION
+X. ACADEMIC EXCEPTION PETITION

-IX.
+XI.
 PROFESSIONAL DEVELOPMENT AND CAREER PLANNING

 a.
 Program Resources for Professional Development and Career Planning